adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 ### Objective

 Suppose we have functions for reading and writing images.
-This was covered in a previous post.
+This was covered in a previous post for color images.
+See the end of this post for reading grayscale images.

 ```cpp
 // https://almostalwaysauto.com/posts/read-write-image